AaltoSciComp/python-for-scicomp/numpy.rst

 But in scientific usage, lists are often not enough.
 They are slow and not very flexible.

 Numpy is the most used library for scientific computing.
-(You will probably rarely use it directly, but many libraries use it in the background) Numpy provides the high-performance multidimensional array object and tools to use it.
+(Even if you are not using it directly, chances are high that some library uses it in the background) Numpy provides the high-performance multidimensional array object and tools to use it.

 An array is a 'grid' of values, with all the same types.
 It is indexed by tuples of